MaciekFerenc/security-vulnerabilities/README.md

-Each directory contains 2 demo applications: one with vulnerable code (directory: `before`) and one with vulnerability patched (directory: `after`)
+Each directory contains 2 demo applications: one with vulnerable code (directory: `vulnerable`) and one with vulnerability patched (directory: `fixed`)

-To run any application go to correct directory (for example `./sql-injection/before`) and run:
+To run any application go to correct directory (for example `./sql-injection/vulnerable`) and run:
 ```bash
 ./mvnw spring-boot:run
 ```

-This will start the Postgres dockesr container and start the application (default port: 8080).
+This will start the Postgres docker container and start the application (default port: 8080).

 # Docker